-Because of uncertainty in the climate response, a 'prospective' mitigation pathway (see Cross-Chapter Box 1 in this Chapter), in which emissions are prescribed, can only provide a level of probability of warming remaining below a temperature threshold.
+Because of uncertainty in the climate response, a 'prospective' mitigation pathway (see Cross-Chapter Box 1 in this chapter), in which emissions are prescribed, can only provide a level of probability of warming remaining below a temperature threshold.
 This probability cannot be quantified precisely since estimates depend on the method used (Rogelj et al., 2016b; Millar et al., 2017b; Goodwin et al., 2018; Tokarska and Gillett, 2018).
-This report defines a '1.5°C-consistent pathway' as a pathway of emissions and associated possible temperature responses in which the majority of approaches using presently-available information assign a probability in the range of approximately one-in-two to twoin-three to warming remaining below 1.5°C or, in the case of an overshoot pathway, returning to 1.5°C by around 2100 or earlier.
-In Chapter 2, the classification of pathways is based on one modeling approach to avoid ambiguity, but probabilities of exceeding 1.5°C are checked against other approaches to verify that they lie within this approximate range.
+This report defines a '1.5°C pathway' as a pathway of emissions and associated possible temperature responses in which the majority of approaches using presently available information assign a probability of approximately one-intwo to two-in-three to warming remaining below 1.5°C or, in the case of an overshoot pathway, to warming returning to 1.5°C by around 2100 or earlier.
+Recognizing the very different potential impacts and risks associated with high-overshoot pathways, this report singles out 1.5°C pathways with no or limited (<0.1°C) overshoot in many instances and pursues efforts to ensure that when the term '1.5°C pathway' is used, the associated overshoot is made explicit where relevant.
+In Chapter 2, the classification of pathways is based on one modelling approach to avoid ambiguity, but probabilities of exceeding 1.5°C are checked against other approaches to verify that they lie within this approximate range.
 All these absolute probabilities are imprecise, depend on the information used to constrain them, and hence are expected to evolve in the future.
 Imprecise probabilities can nevertheless be useful for decision-making, provided the imprecision is acknowledged (Hall et al., 2007; Kriegler et al., 2009; Simpson et al., 2016).
 Relative and rank probabilities can be assessed much more consistently: approaches may differ on the absolute probability assigned to individual outcomes, but typically agree on which outcomes are more probable.

-Importantly, 1.5°C-consistent pathways allow a substantial (up to one-in-two) chance of warming still exceeding 1.5°C. An 'adaptive' mitigation pathway in which emissions are continuously adjusted to achieve a specific temperature outcome (e.g. Millar et al., 2017b) reduces uncertainty in the temperature outcome while increasing uncertainty in the emissions required to achieve it.
-It has been argued (Otto et al., 2015; Xu and Ramanathan, 2017) that achieving very ambitious temperature goals will require such an adaptive approach to mitigation, but very few studies have been performed taking this approach (e.g. Jarvis et al., 2012).
+Importantly, 1.5°C pathways allow a substantial (up to one-in-two) chance of warming still exceeding 1.5°C. An 'adaptive' mitigation pathway in which emissions are continuously adjusted to achieve a specific temperature outcome (e.g., Millar et al., 2017b) reduces uncertainty in the temperature outcome while increasing uncertainty in the emissions required to achieve it.
+It has been argued (Otto et al., 2015; Xu and Ramanathan, 2017) that achieving very ambitious temperature goals will require such an adaptive approach to mitigation, but very few studies have been performed taking this approach (e.g., Jarvis et al., 2012).